nyunesu/nyunesu.github.io/_pages/games.md

   - How to use audio spectrum to obtain audio info
   - How to use animation curves to control player jump
 - **Outcome**:
-  - Place #34 in overall and #9 in presentation out of 5413 submissions during GMTK Game Jam 2020
+  - Placed #34 in overall and #9 in presentation out of 5413 submissions during GMTK Game Jam 2020

 #### **[Snetris](https://twitter.com/nyunesu/status/1048719578086477825)**